darjeeling/awesome-kr-foss/README.md

 * must have CI
 * must have testing
 * must have document
-* must have at least one contribution from none korean people
+* must have at least one contribution from Non-Koreans